whatsinport

-The Port is right in the center of Split: the old quarter is only 5 min walk and the train station even closer.
-Large ships: you will tendered to the same dock.
+The Port is right in the center of Split: the old quarter is only a 5 min walk and the train and long distance bus station even closer.
+This port is constantly expanding so that more and more cruise ships can dock here and will not have to use their tenders anymore.

 Printable map to take along.